AbdallahALBanna/Api-Test_Automation_Project/README.md

-# Manual And Automation API Testing Project (In Progress)
+# Manual And Automation API Testing Project
 This project involves testing the [Platzi Fake API](https://fakeapi.platzi.com/) using various tools and technologies including **Postman**, **Newman**, **Jenkins**, and **RestAssured**.
 The purpose is to automate the testing of API endpoints to ensure their reliability and performance.

 [![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)](https://www.oracle.com/java/)